chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 I should have been more aware how exhausting this would be given my part experiences, but people pleaser habits die hard.
 I said yes.
 I took on more than my fair share of the mental load and ultimately burned out.

-One night after one particularly harrowing incident, I remember thinking, *I started this group to create, not to organize.* I had run into a former member of our club at a café.
-I had asked him to leave due to his continuous sexist remarks.
-He got feedback and chose to tell me to fuck off.
-He was red-faced and sweating - he walked up to the table where I was having coffee with a friend and, face screwed into rage screamed at me that I was a terrible person and that I'd die alone.
-Then he left, leaving me shaken the rest of the day.
+One night after one particularly harrowing incident, I remember thinking, *I started this group to create, not to organize.* I had run into a former club member (that I removed from our group) at a café.
+He walked up to the table where I was having coffee with a friend and, red-faced and mouth screwed up into rage screamed that I was a terrible person and that I'd die alone.

-I was so exhausted.
 All I wanted was a space to hang out with other people.
-Why did I have to deal with all of this?
+Why did I have to deal with someone screaming at me in a café?

 If you're an organizer, you may be familiar with this question.
-You are seen as someone capable of doing *anything,* and yet, behind it all, you are so, so tired.
-You know the space you run is *good* and needs to exist, but some days can be so overwhelming you want to shut everything down.
+We are seen as someone capable of doing *anything,* and yet, behind it all, we are so, so tired.
+We know the space we run is *good* and needs to exist, but some days can be so overwhelming we want to shut everything down.

+### The problem: Missing Stairs and Vibe-Based Moderation

 When I looked around at other niche groups, I often found similar traits in their organizers—they were the overwhelmed bottlenecks of the organization.
 In some organizations there were people known as [missing stairs](https://pervocracy.blogspot.com/2012/06/missing-stair.html)—those who had grown a whisper network around them and who put the community on edge.
 The organizer was either too overwhelmed or refused to ask for accountability or worse; the missing stair was either embedded in the organizational team or *was* the organizer.

 These missing stairs ran the danger gamut from "I have a strange feeling about them" to, "don't be alone in a room with this person, for any reason."